lyc102/ifem/docs/_docs/mesh-sc.md

+---
+permalink: /docs/mesh-sc/
-# Simplicial Complex in Two Dimensions
+title: "Simplicial Complex in Two Dimensions"
+sidebar:
+    nav: mesh
+---

-We dsecribe the data structure of the simplicial complex associated to a two dimensional trianglulation give by `node,elem` .
-The `node` records the coordinates of vertices and `elem` is the pointer from local to global incices of vertices.
-See [Basic mesh data structure](meshbasicdoc.html).
+We describe the data structure of the simplicial complex associated to a two-dimensional triangulation give by `node,elem`.
+The `node` records the coordinates of vertices and `elem` is the pointer from local to global indices of vertices.
+See [Basic mesh data structure]({{ site.baseurl }}{% link _docs/mesh-basic.md %} ).

 A brief summary.